Vulintus/OmniTrak_File_Format/Data Block Definitions/0-100 File Information.md

 * #### Block Code: 25
   * Block Definition: TIME_ZONE_OFFSET
-  * Computer clock time zone offset from UTC.
+  * Description: "Computer clock time zone offset from UTC."
+  * Status:
+  * Block Format:
     * (float64 time zone offset as a serial date number)

 ---

 * #### Block Code: 30
   * Block Definition: ~~RTC_STRING_DEPRECATED~~
-  * Current date/time string from the real-time clock.
+  * Description: "Current date/time string from the real-time clock."
+  * Status: "**Deprecated.** Do not use in new programs, use block code 31 instead.
+The block did not originally contain the microcontroller millisecond timestamp."
+  * Block Format:
-  * (1x uint16 number of characters) - (Nx characters)
+    * 1x (uint16): number of characters to follow.
+    * Nx (char): characters of the date/time string.

 ---

 * #### Block Code: 31
   * Block Definition: RTC_STRING
-  * Current date/time string from the real-time clock.
+  * Description: "Current date/time string from the real-time clock."
-  * (1x uint32 millisecond timestamp) - (1x uint16 number of characters) - (Nx characters)
+  * Status:
+  * Block Format:
+    * 1x (uint32): millisecond timestamp
+    * 1x (uint16): number of characters to follow.
+    * Nx (char): characters of the date/time string.

 ---

 * #### Block Code: 32
   * Block Definition: RTC_VALUES
-  * Current date/time values from the real-time clock.
+  * Description: "Current date/time values from the real-time clock."
-  * (1x uint32 millisecond timestamp) - (1x uint16  year) - (1x uint month) - (1x uint day) - (1x uint hour) - (1x uint minute) - (1x uint second)
+  * Status:
+  * Block Format:
+    * 1x (uint **?** ): year.
+    * 5x (uint8): month, day, hour, minute, and second.

 ---

 * #### Block Code: 40
   * Block Definition: ORIGINAL_FILENAME
-  * The original filename for the data file.
+  * Description: "The original filename for the data file, recorded inside the file for reference in case the file is renamed."
+  * Status:
+  * Block Format:
+    * 1x (uint16): number of characters to follow.
-  * (1x uint16 number of characters) - (Nx characters of original filename)
+    * Nx (char): characters of original filename.

 ---

 * #### Block Code: 41
   * Block Definition: RENAMED_FILE
-  * A timestamped event to indicate when a file has been renamed by one of Vulintus' automatic data organizing programs.
+  * Description: "A timestamped event to indicate when a file has been renamed by one of Vulintus' automatic data organizing programs."
-  * (1x uint64 MATLAB serial date timestamp) - (1x uint16 number of characters) - (Nx characters of previous filename) - (1x uint16 number of characters) - (Nx characters of new filename)
+  * Status:
+  * Block Format:
+    * 1x (float64): MATLAB-format serial date number.
+    * 1x (uint16): number of characters to follow.
+    * Nx (char): characters of previous filename.
+    * 1x (uint16): number of characters to follow.
+    * Nx (char): characters of new filename.

 ---

 * #### Block Code: 42
   * Block Definition: DOWNLOAD_TIME
-  * A timestamp indicating when the data file was downloaded from the OmniTrak device to a computer.
+  * Description: "A timestamp indicating when the data file was downloaded from a Vulintus standalone device to a computer."
+  * Status:
+  * Block Format:
-  * (1x uint64 MATLAB serial date timestamp)
+    * 1x (float64): MATLAB-format serial date number.

 ---

 * #### Block Code: 43
   * Block Definition: DOWNLOAD_SYSTEM
-  * The computer system name and the COM port used to download the data file form the OmniTrak device.
+  * Description: "The computer system name and the COM port used to download the data file from the Vulintus standalone device."
-  * (1x uint8 number of characters) - (Nx characters of system name) - (1x uint8 number of characters) - (Nx characters of port name)
+  * Status:
+  * Block Format:
+    * 1x (uint8): number of characters to follow.
+    * Nx (char): characters of the system name.
+    * 1x (uint8): number of characters to follow.
+    * Nx (char): characters of the COM port name.

 ---

 * #### Block Code: 50
   * Block Definition: INCOMPLETE_BLOCK
-  * Indicates that the file will end in an incomplete block.
+  * Description: "Indicates that the file will end in an incomplete block."
-  * (1x uint16 block code) - (1x uint32 block start byte) - (1x uint32 block end byte)
+  * Status:
+  * Block Format:
+    * 1x (uint16): incomplete block code.
+    * 1x (uint32): incomplete block start byte.
+    * 1x (uint32): incomplete block end byte.

 ---

 * #### Block Code: 60
   * Block Definition: USER_TIME
-  * Date/time values from a user-set timestamp.
+  * Description: "Date/time values from a user-set timestamp."
-  * (1x uint32 millisecond timestamp) - (1x uint8 year) - (1x uint month) - (1x uint day) - (1x uint hour) - (1x uint minute) - (1x uint second)
+  * Status:
+  * Block Format:
+    * 1x (uint32): millisecond timestamp.
+    * 1x (uint **?** ): year.
+    * 5x (uint8): month, day, hour, minute, and second.

 ---